Clarifai/old-docs/portal-guide/annotate/auto-annotation-walkthrough.md

 ### Create a Context-Based Classifier

-A Context-Based Classifier lets you create a custom classification model that will predict the custom concepts you have created.
+A Context-Based Classifier lets you create a custom classification model that will predict the concepts you have created.
 Choose a `DISPLAY NAME` and click in the `OUTPUT_INFO.DATA.CONCEPTS` box to select the concepts that you would like included in your model.
+Finally, click "Create Model" and then click "Train Model" in the next page.

 ![](../../images/create_cbc_aa.jpg)